ci-wdi-900/for-of-4-lyfe-solution/README.md

 ### Introduction

 This will be an exercise in using function expressions and `for of` loops.

-Most times you iterate through an array, you don't need the index you're currently on--and that's true of each of the challenges below.
+Most times you iterate through an array, you don't need the index you're currently on, so `for of` loops are the simpler and nicer-looking choice.

-Now, you COULD use a standard `for` loop... but who has time for that!
+And every function should be declared with a function expression, because it prevents our functions being reassignable, preventing many a potential bug.

+Together, they make a dynamic duo serving up simpler and safer syntax for solution-slingers!

+That one got away from me.
+Sorry!

 ### Setup